 What do you think?
 Was that at all convincing? :)

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter four two nine five as a four place number.
+In the field marked validation number, enter zero nine seven one as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved